Cinderella stamp

-In philately, a cinderella stamp is "virtually anything resembling a postage stamp, but not issued for postal purposes by a government postal administration".
-There is a wide variety of cinderella stamps, such as those printed for promotional use by businesses, churches, political or non-profit groups.
+In philately, a cinderella stamp is a label that resembles a postage stamp, but which is not issued for postal purposes by a government administration.
+There is a wide variety of cinderella stamps, such as those printed for promotional use by businesses, churches, or political or non-profit groups.
 The term excludes imprinted stamps on postal stationery.

 Etymology

 Named after Cinderella, a folk-tale underdog heroine who was treated as inferior within her family.
 Cinderella stamps similarly were considered inferior to postage stamps.

 Types

 As cinderella stamps are defined by what they are not, there are many different types and the term is usually construed fairly loosely.
 Items normally regarded as falling within the area are poster stamps, propaganda labels, commemorative stickers, stamps issued by non-recognised countries or governments, charity labels like Christmas seals and Easter seals, most telegraph stamps, some railway stamps, some local stamps and purely decorative items created for advertising or amusement.

 Revenue stamps may be considered cinderellas, but as they are normally issued by an official government agency, they tend to be classified separately.
 Some telegraph, railway and other stamps may also be issued by government agencies but still fall under the cinderella umbrella since they are not for postal purposes.